fetchai/cosmpy/docs/api/aerial/contract/__init__.md

 - `address`: address, defaults to None
 - `digest`: digest, defaults to None
 - `schema_path`: path to contract schema, defaults to None
+- `code_id`: optional int. code id of the contract stored

 <a id="cosmpy.aerial.contract.__init__.LedgerContract.path"></a>